Rajinder1212/MvcThermometer/MvcThermometer/README.txt

-Added a new scaffolded item  and updated data context with thermometerContext Yah! it works in first attempt. added migration and updated the database
+Added a new scaffolded item  and updated data context with thermometerContext Yah! it works in first attempt. added migration and updated the database made a small change in the layout page for connecting the mvcThermometer logo to checking the table values